brycewray/hugo-site/content/posts/2023/12/testing-testing-now-version-control/index.md

 date: 2023-12-11T10:43:00-06:00
 # draft: true
 # initTextEditor: iA Writer # default --- change if needed
-# imgs:
-# -
 ---

 **Update, 2023-12-27**: The project described herein has now concluded.
 Please see "[Testing, testing: ending a fool's errand](/posts/2023/12/testing-testing-ending-fools-errand/)," for an explanation.
 {.box}

 My recent spate of browser-hopping while trying to base each such choice on The Data™ has, of course, required *gathering* data.
 And, because the world of browsers involves frequent changes, that's become an ongoing task.
 So I decided to version-control it **and** put the results out there for all to see.